18F/health-tracking-course/collections/_rubric/sc-low-1.md

 5. An effective leader
 6. A reward and accountability system for both individual team members and the entire team

 Again, think of your team's projects and where you see (or don't see) these things displayed.
 Make a note next to them where you had the Tuckman's stages.

-Be prepared to discuss this too!
+As you think about your own project teams, consider that a team does not *necessarily* go through these phases.
+It typically takes good management and intentional mentoring of a team and its members to move from "storming" to open and empowered communications.
+Do you see that in your teams?

 ### Why is this important?

-These two models provide a framework to think through how your state's team relate to each other.
+These two models provide a framework to think through how your state's teams relate to each other.
 They help answer questions like:

-* Are they all aligned and working to the same goal?
+* Are team members all aligned and working to the same goal?
 * Do they talk to each other?
-* Can they describe what the other one is doing in plain language?
+* Can they describe what other team members are doing in plain language?
 * Do they have a meeting or other regular check-in structure that keeps everyone informed (like stand-ups, weekly meetings, etc).

 But why is this important?
 Generally,